 I supervise and examine physiotherapy students continuously at basic and advanced levels.
-I am co-supervisor for three doctoral students, including Masha Paulsen and Viktor Johansson Strandqvist who are physiotherapists and working at HLV, and Daniel Innala Ahlmark who is computer engineer and works at the Deptartment of Systems and Space Technology (SRT) at LTU.
+I am co-supervisor for two doctoral students, Mascha Paulsen and Viktor Johansson Strandqvist who are physiotherapists and working at HLV.

 My teaching areas involves mainly: functional anatomy, biomechanics, motor control and motor learning and clinical methods for assessment and treatment of musculoskeletal conditions of the extremities and the spine.